ATS translates patents relating to new products

 Railway engineering

-• Prof. Jörn Pachl has made an English and a German glossary of terms concerned with the operation and control of railways.
+• Prof. Jörn Pachl has made separate English and German glossaries of terms concerned with the operation and control of railways.

 Click here to view the English glossary or here to view the German one.